Philip Donahue was 16 years old when he got his first job bagging groceries at Market Basket.

 Over the years, he’s worked other places – at a real-estate office, a fitness center, and, for nine years, as a dishwasher at Hugh’s Restaurant in Lowell.

-Phil, who is now a customer service representative, has worked for the Tewksbury-based company going on two decades, and customers, co-workers and supervisors describe him as invaluable.
-“A lot of people just come to the grocery store to get groceries, but Phil makes it more of an experience,” says manager Gary Sessa, “If he’s not bagging on a register, if he’s on break, customers notice.”
+Phil, who is now a customer service representative, has worked for the Tewksbury-based company more than 25 years in total, and customers, co-workers and supervisors describe him as invaluable.
+“A lot of people just come to the grocery store to get groceries, but Phil makes it more of an experience,” said his manager, Gary Sessa.
+“If he’s not bagging on a register, if he’s on break, customers notice.”

 Phil is a brown belt in karate, and runs the 50- and 100-yard dash events in the Special Olympics.
-He sits on the board of Lowell’s Remarkable Able Resilient Active Adults and is a member of the Massachusetts Down Syndrome Congress’ Self Advocate Advisory Council.
+He sits on the board of Lowell’s RARA (Recreational Adult Resource Association) and is a member of the Massachusetts Down Syndrome Congress’ Self Advocate Advisory Council.